-As you’d expect from a resort the size of Chamonix, there is a great selection of restaurants and bars to choose from with everything from fine dining to burgers at a micro-brewery and from Savoyard specialities to Asian-fusion so you will be spoilt for choice.
-The biggest selection of restaurants are in the centre of Chamonix but that said there are some excellent options in Les Houches and Argentiere.
+As you’d expect from a resort the size of Chamonix, there is a great selection of restaurants and bars to choose from with everything from fine dining to burgers at a micro-brewery and from Savoyard specialties to Asian fusion so you will be spoilt for choice.
+The biggest selection of restaurants are in the center of Chamonix but that said there are some excellent options in Les Houches and Argentiere.

 If you are looking to celebrate a special occasion or just a foodie who likes fine dining, then dinner at Albert Premier with its 2*Michelin won’t disappoint.
-Others that come highly recommended are Le Bistrot in Chamonix centre and La Remise on the outskirts of Argenitere.
+Others that come highly recommended are Le Bistrot in Chamonix center and La Remise on the outskirts of Argentiere.

-For something more casual there is the funky Rocky Pop Hotel in Les Houches where you can get a great cocktail and stone baked pizza or try MBC in the centre – a Canadian run micro-brewery with good beer and burgers.
-L’Impossible in the town centre beautifully combined French and north Italian cuisine and Le Café Comptoir in Vallorcine is a great choice for lunch or dinner but you do need to book as it’s only a small restaurant.
+For something more casual there is the funky Rocky Pop Hotel in Les Houches where you can get a great cocktail and stone-baked pizza or try MBC in the center – a Canadian run micro-brewery with good beer and burgers.
+L’Impossible in the town center beautifully combined French and north Italian cuisine and Le Café Comptoir in Vallorcine is a great choice for lunch or dinner but you do need to book as it’s only a small restaurant.

-Unlike many ski resorts, Chamonix is a working town with a year round population as well as both summer and winter visitors and, as such there are some great shops here.
+Unlike many ski resorts, Chamonix is a working town with a year-round population as well as both summer and winter visitors and, as such, there are some great shops here.
 You will find the usual great array of sports shops catering not just for skiers but for all alpine sports but you’ll also find great clothes shops with everything from designer wear through to leisure clothes.
-Food shopping is well catered for with reasonable sized supermarkets and speciality delis offering local cheeses, dried and cured meats and a couple of very good chocolatiers.
+Food shopping is well catered for with reasonable sized supermarkets and specialty delis offering local cheeses, dried and cured meats, and a couple of very good chocolatiers.

-You will also find some great furniture, interior design and antique shops that are perfect for browsing either after skiing or on a day off.
-If you’re looking for a souvenir of your visit to the French Alps, head to Arpin in the centre which sells woollen rug, throws and clothing made in the mill in the Tarentaise from local sheep wool.
+You will also find some great furniture, interior design, and antique shops that are perfect for browsing either after skiing or on a day off.
+If you’re looking for a souvenir of your visit to the French Alps, head to Arpin in the center which sells woolen rugs, throws, and clothing made in the mill in the Tarentaise from local sheep wool.